Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 In gardens and semi-wild situations firethorn (also known as pyracantha) still sports its bright orange or red berries.
 Despite having apparently ripened in late August, it is only now they start to be targeted by birds (one theory is that the birds go for the more perishable berries such as haws and sloes first).
 Possibly as a result, a few berries fall to the ground.

 Cotoneaster, another garden escapee, has had some of its berries on the ground since mid October, and this continues during November.
-Both species are a particularly popular food with migrant flocks of redwings and fieldfares, though native thrushes, blackbirds, wood pigeons and crows also go for them.
+Both it and firethorn are a particularly popular food with migrant flocks of redwings, fieldfares and waxwings, though native thrushes, blackbirds, wood pigeons and crows also go for them.

 The red berries on female yew trees also continue to fall to the ground as the month goes on (or get eaten by birds, who can consume the fleshy outer part while passing the poisonous seed through their guts intact): often they are gone by mid month, though some may remain on the tree later.